sparvu/data-recorders/docs/design_ver2.md

 <img src="/docs/img/cperl2rust.png" width="75%"/>
 </div>

-There can be many data recorders, designed for different tasks, available for several computer system architectures, like x64 or ARMv8.
+To address all these issues, after 2020 I have started to re-think and re-design the recorders based on a different programming langauge.
+Rust came immediately, as a strong candidate for speed, safery and concurrency.
+Moving from C/Perl5 to Rust will allow to simplify the development of new data recorders, same time being able to improve the performance and security of data recorders.

 <div align="center">
 <img src="/docs/img/DS2_HighLevel.png" height="80%" width="80%" />
 </div>

+There can be many data recorders, designed for different tasks, available for several computer system architectures, like x64 or ARMv8.

 TBC